Home renovations

 • You plan to sell within 5–10 years and want to increase value

-• You’re working within a fixed budget
+• You’re working within a defined investment range

 Rebuilding makes more sense if: